 Through our Biopharmaceutical and Diagnostic Solutions segment, we offer a wide range of development and manufacturing solutions to our pharmaceutical, biotechnology and life sciences customers.
-This segment comprises container closure systems (CCS), in-vitro diagnostic (IVD) solutions and drug delivery systems (DDS).
+This segment comprises drug containment systems (DCS), in-vitro diagnostic (IVD) solutions and drug delivery systems (DDS).
 We also provide analytical services and regulatory support exclusively to our customers, as ancillary services to the supply of containment solutions.